mimiyin/coding-for-emotional-impact/Syllabus.md

 - Record the keyboard interactions you used to create your composition, like a score so someone else could repeat it.

 Option 2: Customize the examples from class.
-- Hook up the storm example to your own code: Make a farmyard, make a galaxy.
+- Replace the storm code with your own classes: Make a farmyard, make a galaxy, make a dance party of monsters.
-- Change up the circle, turn it into a rectangle or hook up a crazy 3D object.
+- Change up the circle, turn it into a rectangle or hook it up to one of your previous sketches.
-- Change the array of strings to create a poem with your own content.
+- Change the array of strings to create a "poem" with your own content.
+Use the numbers coming out of the Voice objects to control a different aspect of the words:
+ - e.g. alpha to fade the words in and out
+ - e.g. spell the words out one letter at a time and use the voices to control how many letters to spell out

 Option 3: Roll your own.
 Create your own polyphonic compositions from scratch.
 - Check out [Chorus](https://github.com/mimiyin/coding-for-emotional-impact/tree/master/Week%208-9%20Polyphonic/Chorus) for an example of how to make the voices change and turn on and off on auto-pilot (requires [SoundCipher](http://explodingart.com/soundcipher/))